 Yup, but there are actually two reasons why.
 According to Pet Life Today‘s Dr. Jennifer Coates, a veterinarian, “The toxic components in chocolate are stimulants called methylxanthines, specifically theobromine and caffeine.”
 Theobromine, the chemical component in chocolate that causes the bulk of its toxicity in dogs, may result in clinical symptoms such as the following:

 - Heart failure

-You come home from work to a sight you never wanted to find: your beloved pup surrounded by an empty, shredded chocolate wrapper.
+As we said at the top, even the best pet parent might find their pooch eyes deep in a heart-shaped box.
+It happens!
 So, what should you do if your dog eats chocolate?
-Your first step, according to the American Kennel Club (AKC), is contacting your veterinarian.
+Your first step, according to the American Kennel Club is contacting your veterinarian.
 If your dog requires help after hours, contact the 24/7 Animal Poison Control Center at (855) 764-7661 immediately.

 Activated charcoal, a common home remedy for treating chocolate ingestion in dogs, should never be used without veterinary supervision.
-According to ASPCAPro, the diuretic effect of theobromine combined with the osmotic effect of activated charcoal may lead to a condition called hypernatremia.
-Hypernatremia is a potentially fatal condition caused by an imbalance of water and sodium, which can lead to cerebral edema (swelling of the brain), coma, and death.
+According to ASPCApro, mixing chocolate and charcoal can lead to a potentially fatal condition called hypernatremia.

 Another home remedy is inducing vomiting with hydrogen peroxide.
 However, too much peroxide can actually worsen your dog’s symptoms.
 If there are no emergency clinics in your area, someone from the poison control helpline may instruct you to administer an emetic at home.
 You’ll want to follow their specific instructions and take your dog to the veterinarian as soon as possible.